CuriouslyCory/FullStackApp/README.md

 * Generate Unique Session ID
 * Move product api sync to cron job
 * Display analytics
+* Search

-## Things I want to do
+## Things I would do with more time
 * Unit testing
-* Google or FB authentication to access analytics
+* (Google or FB) authentication to access analytics
 * Vagrantfile for portable environment
 * Standards appropriate status messages from API
 * Data categorization and filtering
+* Proper image carousel in product details

 ## Installation instructions